Go Ad-Free

 Whether beet health benefits will include brain protection remains to be seen.
 The pharmaceutical industry has little incentive to test a food that cannot be patented.

-Every health professional we talk to encourages our readers and the listeners of our nationally syndicated ratio show to eat more vegetables.
+Every health professional we talk to encourages our readers and the listeners of our nationally syndicated radio show to eat more vegetables.
 Why not make one of those vegetables beets?
 Who knows, it just might lower your blood pressure and protect your brain.

 Do you eat beets?
 Have a favorite recipe?
 Please share it in the comment section below.
 Let us know what you think about beet health benefits.